tflo/Auto-Quest-Tracker-MkIII/readme.md

 ### Compatibility with Classic Quest Log

-If you are using [Classic Quest Log](https://www.curseforge.com/wow/addons/classic-quest-log), you will need to patch it to set the correct quest watch type (1) when you shift-click on a quest to add it to the tracker.
-Otherwise, AQT will not be able to recognize the quest as "manually added".
+If you are using [Classic Quest Log](https://www.curseforge.com/wow/addons/classic-quest-log), you will need to patch it to set the correct quest watch type (1) when you Shift-click on a quest to add it to the tracker.
+Otherwise, AQT will not be able to recognize the quest as "manually added" and will untrack it when you zone out, which is usually not what you want when you add a quest manually.

 You can download a plugin-style addon that will do this for you [in this GitHub thread](https://github.com/tflo/Auto-Quest-Tracker-MkIII/issues/2).